-If you come from country NSW and need help with travel arrangements, the staff in your ward can help you.
+If you come from country NSW and need help with travel arrangements, the social work staff can help you.

 You may be eligible for the Isolated Patients Travel and Accommodation Scheme (IPTAAS).
-Ask staff for an IPTASS form if you are eligible.

 The scheme can help patients with accommodation and transport costs.
 It is available if: